 Martello towers are one of the most distinctive features of Dublin’s coastline.
-The one in Sandycove briefly housed a young James Joyce and famously inspired the opening chapter of his modernist masterpiece Ulysses, which is widely considered to be the most iconic and influential novel of the 20th century.
+The Sandycove tower briefly housed a young James Joyce and famously inspired the opening chapter of his modernist masterpiece Ulysses, which is widely considered to be the most influential novel of the 20th century.

 Sandoval sings in Mazzy Star, and has also guested on some amazing songs by Massive Attack and the Jesus and Mary Chain.
 The former incidentally have just announced a comeback album due in March.
 Co-founder of the Warm Inventions Colm Ó Cíosóig grew up in Dún Laoghaire and played in a few bands when attending Coláiste Eoin on the Stillorgan Road, including a band called the Complex with Liam Ó Maonlaí, who later formed the Hothouse Flowers.

-After meeting Kevin Shields at a karaoke tournament in South Dublin, the pair became inseparable best friends and went on to form My Bloody Valentine in 1983.
+After meeting Kevin Shields at a karaoke tournament in south Dublin, the pair became inseparable best friends and went on to form My Bloody Valentine in 1983.
 After a few years gigging around Dublin they emigrated to the continent to play shows in Holland and Germany.
 Eventually, they settled in London and met bassist Debbie Googe and singer and guitarist Bilanda Butcher.
-My Bloody Valentine became one of the pioneers of the so-called ‘shoegaze’ movement (two of their albums made the one and four selections Pitchfork of the greatest shoegaze album of time) and one of the most revered and influential bands in the world.
+My Bloody Valentine became one of the pioneers of the so-called ‘shoegaze’ movement (two of their albums made the one and four spots in Pitchfork’s list of the greatest shoegaze album of time) and one of the most revered and influential bands in the world.
 Their 1992 album is still considered by many to be the best Irish album of all time and one of the finest of the 90s.

-“There is definitely a strong maritime theme,” Colm Ó Cíosóig agreed.
+“There is definitely a strong maritime theme,” Colm Ó Cíosóig agrees.
 “The album’s gatefold sleeve is a picture of the sea.
-We were in these towers by the ocean, and it seemed to be part of our mood from just being there I guess.
+We were in these towers by the ocean, and it seemed to inform our mood from just being there, I guess.
 It just seeped in.
-The mystery of the ocean by itself is always very inspiring.
-It is the biggest organism and entity on the planet.
-There are all those stories of whales and sharks living for centuries out there.”
+The mystery of the ocean is always very inspiring.
+It is the biggest organism and entity on the whole planet.
+There are all those wonderful stories of whales and sharks living for centuries out there in the deep.”

-As regards the differences between the Sutton and Dalkey towers as acoustic spaces, the Warm Inventions found that the less furnishings were in the building the better it would function as a studio.
+As regards the differences between the Sutton and Dalkey towers as acoustic spaces, the Warm Inventions found that the less furnishings were in the building, the better it would function as a studio.
 “The one with less furniture sounded better because it had more reverb,” Colm said.
 “There was a lot of clean flat metal surfaces that I had to put drapes over just to stop the reflections.
-One of them had a kitchen in the living room, and the kitchen was intruding on the sound basically.”
+One of them had a kitchen in the living room, and the kitchen intruded on the sound.”

 Hope Sandoval told me about recording the album’s haunting nine-minute long opening track ‘Into the Trees’.
 “I just got an organ shipped over from Germany and the first time I ever played it was in the Dalkey tower,” she said.
 “We had a really crazy jam session very late at night.
 The organ sounded amazing in that room.
 Colm was going from really wild drums to really slow, hypnotic percussion.”